samiullah997/internet-speed-test-front-end/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder: git clone

 <!--
 Example commands: